 “When The Captain went they way that it did, I was shocked,” Chambers said.
 “I’m still shocked about it to be honest.”

-She followed it up with Barricades and Brickwalls, which sold almost half a million copies and included the single Not Pretty Enough, which became a number one hit on the ARIA Singles Chart, and at one stage Chambers had the top song and top album on the pop charts.
+She followed it up with Barricades and Brickwalls, which sold almost half a million copies and included the single Not Pretty Enough, which became a number one hit on the ARIA Singles Chart, and at one stage had the top song and top album on the pop charts.

 “That whole time is very surreal for me,” Chambers said.
 “And when I think about it, it feels like a bit of a dream.”

-She has continued to record, and at the Toyota Golden Guitar Awards on Saturday evening, Chambers picked up the award for Alt Country Album of the Year for her latest release, Dragonfly.
+At the Toyota Golden Guitar Awards on Saturday evening, Chambers picked up the award for Alt Country Album of the Year for her latest release, Dragonfly.